richardsondx/checkmate/wiki/Quick-Start-Guide.md

 1. Run the `init` script.
 2. Describe your first feature with `checkmate gen "…"`.
-3. Build until the list shows √ for every line.
+3. Build until the status shows all requirements are passing.
 4. Repeat for each new feature.

 No existing paths, so the generator guesses file names (e.g. `src/routes/todos.ts`).